 As I began researching the book, I realised that there were some great places to visit that even local residents, including myself, weren’t aware of, and some fascinating stories to tell about the history, environment and wildlife of the estuary.
 This was also my first venture into self-publishing, which has involved developing skills in areas such as desktop publishing, cartography and website design, to name just a few.

-Another of my favourite places to visit is the Cumbrian coastline and I once cycled its length when living in Kendal.
-I also got to know the Solway Firth well during a time living in Carlisle.
+Another of my favourite places to visit is Cumbria, having lived in Kendal and Carlisle as well and once cycled the length of its coastline.
 As a follow up to the Mersey Estuary book, it was therefore an easy decision to write a guide called The Cumbria and Lake District Coast and the book will be published in summer 2021.
 You can read more about it here.

 This website gives space to expand on these various themes and a place to share some of my favourite photographs.
 I hope you find something of interest.
 If you are interested in a copy of any of these books and would like to support my writing, the best way to do that is to buy directly from the publisher as follows: